sassoftware/restaf-server/packages/viya-appserverjs/README.md

 # `@sassoftware/viya-appserverjs - Application server for use with SAS Viya`

- Use this for developing an app server for web applications
+ Use this for developing an app server for web applications.

+ See this [wiki page](https://github.com/sassoftware/restaf-server/wiki) for details

 ## Usage